ohsu-cedar-comp-hub/WGS-nextflow-workflow/README.md

 # WGS Nextflow Workflow

 This Nextflow workflow aligns, performs somatic variant calls, and annotates variants on whole genome sequencing matched tumor-normal data.
-The pipeline is intended to run with a container (Docker or Singularity).
+The pipeline is intended to run with a container using Singularity.
 Submodules of the workflow are described below.
-A parameter file is passed as input using `-params-file <my-params.json>`.

 ## Getting Started

-### Running with Docker/Singularity

-Requires install of [Singularity](https://sylabs.io/docs/) or [Docker](https://www.docker.com/get-started/).

 Check that Java version is 11 through 21.
 Nextflow has been checked to run with Java 11-21.
 Otherwise install Java 17 via SDKMAN shown [here](https://www.nextflow.io/docs/latest/install.html).